Codeinwp/nivo-slider-lite/readme.md

 4. The final result

 ## Changelog ##
+### 2.3.0 - 2019-03-08  ###

+* Tested up with WordPress 5.1
+* Fix escaping attribute issue
+* Remove mention of the pro plugin, discontinue integration on the Premium addon

 ### 2.2.0 - 2018-11-19  ###

 * Improve compatibility with Wordpress 5.0 + Gutenberg Editor.